10 Things You Didn't Know About Turkeys

 4. Turkeys Can Change Color According to Their Moods

 Octopuses, chameleons and iguanas are among the animals widely known for their ability to camouflage themselves, blending in with their environments.
 Well, turkeys change colors, too!
 The hue of their skin conveys different moods and emotional states, as turkey’s heads change colors depending on what they’re doing or who they’re trying to impress.
-Male turkeys become redder (seen below on Mateo) when courting females or in agonistic interactions with other males.
+Male turkeys become redder (seen below on Mateo) when courting females or in confrontational interactions with other males.

 Mateo turkey in two images showing that his face changed colors according to mood